 We will aim to report to you with the outcome of our investigations as soon as possible.
 This will usually be within 28 days of sending you the written acknowledgment of the complaint.

 At this stage if you are still not satisfied you should contact us again to explain why you are unhappy with the outcome and we will review your comments.
-Depending on the matter we will arrange for another Director – Yvonne Carratt to review the decision.
+Depending on the matter we will arrange for another Director – Samantha Towle to review the decision.

 We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explain our reasons.

 If your complaint has not been resolved to your satisfaction within 8 weeks of making your complaint, you may be able to complain to the Legal Ombudsman.
 However, the Ombudsman’s powers are limited in certain respects as they can only accept complaints from individuals and certain small businesses and organisations.
 Full details of the kinds of complaints which the Ombudsman will accept can be found on their website at www.legalombudsman.org.uk.
 Their address and contact details are: PO Box 6806, Wolverhampton, WV1 9WJ (email:email@example.com; 0300 555 0333)